-- 5. For expelled students that choose to attend the APSB Alternative Program/School as provided below, any student that has been expelled for a "single incident offense" shall serve at least 45 days of the term of expulsion prior to requesting re-admission to the regular school, as provided by state law or APSB policy.
-A "single incident offense" is defined as any disciplinary offense that does not involve conduct where state law requires mandatory expulsion for a specified period of time. - 6.
+- 5. - 6.
+For expelled students that choose to attend the APSB Alternative Program/School as provided below, any student that has been expelled for a "single incident offense" shall serve at least 45 days of the term of expulsion prior to requesting re-admission to the regular school, as provided by state law or APSB policy.
+A "single incident offense" is defined as any disciplinary offense that does not involve conduct where state law requires mandatory expulsion for a specified period of time.
+Unless otherwise mandated by law, students that have been expelled due to four or more suspensions shall serve at least 90 days. - 7.
+A student's period of expulsion shall begin on the date that the student is accepted for enrollment at the APSB Alternative Program/School. - 8.
 A student requesting re-admission does not have the right to a hearing or to introduce any evidence.
 The ability to request re-admission is a privilege, not a right.
 Re-admission to the regular school is not a right or guarantee, but is strictly a discretionary decision of the Board.
-The Board has the right to consider any and all sources of information in deciding whether to re-admit a student. - 7.
+The Board has the right to consider any and all sources of information in deciding whether to re-admit a student. - 9.
 Any student who has been offered the privilege to attend the Alternative Program/School but who chooses not to attend the Alternative School may attend any accredited school of their choice, including private, military, parochial, or home school.
 However, said expelled student shall serve the complete term of expulsion and may not exercise the privilege of requesting re-admission prior to the end of the complete term of expulsion.
-In other words, any student who has been offered the privilege to attend the Alternative School but refuses shall serve the complete term of the expulsion, without exception. - 8.
-A student may only be granted the privileges provided in Paragraphs 4-5 above only once during that student's attendance at schools operated and maintained by the APSB. - 9.
+In other words, any student who has been offered the privilege to attend the Alternative School but refuses shall serve the complete term of the expulsion, without exception. - 10.
+A student may only be granted the privileges provided in Paragraphs 4-5 above only once during that student's attendance at schools operated and maintained by the APSB. - 11.
 Students that choose to attend the alternative school setting must also accept the revised bus routing procedures for the Alternative School.
 Bus stop locations for alternative School bus routes are typically farther from the student's home of record than the standard distance for a bus stop in their assigned school district.
 This is necessary to minimize route times in the much larger pick up areas of the alternative school busses.
 Transportation between the student's home and the nearest bus stop location shall be the responsibility of the parents.
 Parents may also elect to find their own transportation to the alternative school as opposed to riding the bus.